fiskl-accounting/help-docs/docs/Glossary/accounting-terms.md

 ## S

 ### [Statement of Accounts](terms/statement-of-accounts.md)
-A comprehensive financial document that summarizes all transactions between a business and its customer or supplier over a specific period
+A comprehensive financial document that summarizes all transactions between a business and its customer or supplier over a specific period.

 ## T